blegloannec/CodeProblems/AdventOfCode/SynacorChallenge/README.md

 ### Teleporter bypass

-The control command `@` dumps a trace of every instruction executed while `&` modifies register 8 (see also `emulator.py` source code for more details on the associated bypass).
+The control command `@` dumps a trace of every instruction executed while `&` modifies the 8th register `R7` (see also `emulator.py` source code for more details on the associated bypass).

 We trace the teleporter validation computation (just kill it after a few seconds):
 ```shell